 His wish for the charity named in his honor, the Defeat MSA Joseph G. Fortier Foundation and now what has become Defeat MSA Alliance was to carry out what he demonstrated in his own life – to advance medical research to help others, this time to help others who suffer with the same affliction he endured.
 Joe’s life did not include great deeds or famous achievements, but his life did demonstrate a simple desire to do his best to help others.
 We, at Defeat MSA Alliance, hope to do our part to continue this mission.

 We promise to work towards raising awareness within the medical profession and in society about Multiple System Atrophy and the everyday challenges faced by people living with it.
 We promise to help create a network of support for patients living with Multiple System Atrophy and their caregivers.
 We promise to foster a free and open dialogue that serves to advance scientific research.
 We promise to conduct our activities with the highest of professional ethics, organizational integrity and financial transparency.
 With confidence, and together with other like-minded charities, we will build a coalition of patients, caregivers, researchers, donors and policy-makers in an effort to pursue our common cause – to win the battle and forever defeat Multiple System Atrophy.

 *All board members and research advisors are volunteers.
-Defeat MSA has no paid staff or contracted employees and each board member is passionately driven by their personal or family connection to the disease.
+Defeat MSA Alliance has no paid staff and each board member is passionately driven by their personal or family connection to the disease.